Vanneck Hand Camera

 |Serial Number:||Serial number 122236 stamped into the base of the camera on the tripod support block|

-The Vanneck was advertised as a Hand camera by Watsons, but could be classed as a Detective camera or Reflex camera.
+The Vanneck was advertised as a Hand camera by Watsons, but might also be categorised as a Detective camera or Reflex camera.
 According to McKeown it is the first reflex camera to have an instant return mirror.
 The maker's name is shown on a rectangular label on the inside of the lid covering the changing bag.

 Like the Talbot & Eamer Miral, the Vanneck allows the user to view the scene through a reflex viewer that uses the taking lens, and allows the image to be focused on a ground glass screen built into the top of the camera and viewed through a hood.
-The mirror assembly forms part of the shutter, so the mirror flips up automatically during the exposure.
+The mirror assembly forms is attached to the top surface of the flap shutter, so the mirror flips up automatically during the exposure.

-This example also has a traditional reflecting finder built into the body that could be used for portrait format pictures.
+This example also has a traditional reflecting finder built into the body that could be used for landscape format pictures.
 According to the Royal Photographic Society catalogue entry for the year, this "improvement" was first shown in 1893.
-Unfortunately the front lens on this auxiliary finder on this example has come unstuck from the inside of the front face and is floating inside the cavity.

 The plateholders (12) are held in a reservoir at the back of the camera, with a changing bag built into a removable block that fits above the reservoir.
 A key on the back of the camera lifts the rearmost plateholder upwards into the bag so that it can then be grasped by the user and moved to the front, ready for exposure.
 A counter is provided in the centre of the back, tripped by the operation of the T-key that lifts the plate.

-Focusing is achieved by turning a key located on the underside of the camera, The disk below the key has a scale marked on it, although this is now barely legible.
-The knob acts on a simple brass rack and pinion within the camera that causes the frame holding the lens assembly to move back and forth inside the camera body.
+Focusing is achieved by turning a key located on the underside of the camera.
+The disk below the key has a scale with markings for 5, 10 and 25 yards.
+Turning the key acts on a simple brass rack and pinion within the camera that causes the frame holding the lens assembly to move back and forth inside the camera body.

 The Goerz lens was apparently listed by Ross between 1896 and about 1902, and appears to be original to the camera.